Work with us

-At the bottom of every story containing our original material, you will see a green button that says, “Republish This Story.”
+At the bottom of every story containing our original material, you should see a green button that says, “Republish This Story.”
 That will take you to a page with general instructions, the source code for the story (for quick digital republication) and the NPR API and ID codes (for public radio and television stations).
-Outlets are free to rebuild the story in their own content management systems.
-If you chose to rebuild the story in your CMS, insert our tracker, which is at the bottom of the page, into your source code.
-Just follow the instructions provided on the “Republish This Story” page.

 How do I properly credit Side Effects?

 The reporter gets a byline (using the following format: By Jane Doe – Side Effects Public Media).
-Side Effects is credited with a link back in the footer at the end of the piece, using the following format: This story was produced by Side Effects Public Media, a news collaborative covering public health.
+Side Effects is credited with a link back in the footer at the end of the piece, which often uses the following format: This story comes from Side Effects Public Media — a public health news initiative based at WFYI.
 The footer copy is incorporated into the html provided on the “Republish This Story” page.